unimock/dc/README.md

 ### nodes

-### projects
+### apps

-projects are docker-compose stacks.
-Project names must always be unique, even if the project services run on different nodes.
+apps are docker-compose stacks.
+Project names must always be unique, even if the app services run on different nodes.

 ### groups